PentHertz/RF-Swift/README.md

 This toolbox was inspirated from the nice [Exegol project](https://github.com/ThePorgs/Exegol) in order to integrate all needed tools for radio analysis without uninstalling your favorite OS, and save space depending on your needs via special Docker file recipes.

-Still, if you want to have all RF software in one OS, you can alternatively use [Dragon OS](https://cemaxecuter.com/).
+Still, if you want to have all RF softwares in one OS, you can alternatively use [DragonOS](https://cemaxecuter.com/).
 But if you want to deploy your tools, messing inside a container without affecting your host, this toolbox is for you ;)

+The philosophy of this toolbox is simple -> keep your Linux or Windows systems as there are, and start to play on RF without borders!

 ## Requirements